ItumelengMphuti/ItumelengMphuti/README.md

 I'm an aspiring software developer interested in modern JavaScript and React.js.
 Here are a few things about me:

 - 👀 I’m interested in Software development
-- 🌱 I’m currently learning React.js and Python
+- 🌱 I’m currently learning JavaScript and Python
 - 💞️ I’m looking to collaborate on exciting projects related to web development and software engineering.
 - 📫 You can reach me via [email](itumeleng1mphuti@gmail.com) or connect with me on [LinkedIn](www.linkedin.com/in/itumeleng-mphuti-ab460314b).
 - 😄 Pronouns: She/Her